Stargazing with Vespera Pro

 Sun Surveyor helps you determine the best time to observe.

-3. Temperature: acclimatize your observation station.
+3. Temperature: acclimatize your smart telescope.

 Tip 6: take out Stellina / Vespera one hour prior to your observation.